LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 This section describes the host-config file generation process for RAJA.

-Machine specific configurations
+Platform configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Compiler configurations for Livermore computer platforms are contained in in sub-directories in the RAJA ``scripts/uberenv/spack_configs`` directory:
+Compiler configurations for Livermore computer platforms are contained in in sub-directories in the ``RAJA/scripts/uberenv/spack_configs`` directory.
+For example,

 .. code-block:: bash